smoal/Marlin4ST/README.md

-#Marlin4ST - v1.1.0
+#Marlin4ST - v1.1.0 - MPCNC Version
 ------------------

 This repository proposes an example firmware for the ST Microelectronics 3D printer board STEVAL-3DP001V1.
 The Marlin4ST firmware relies on [STM32Cube](http://www.st.com/web/catalog/tools/FM147/CL1794/SC961/SS1743/LN1897?s_searchtype=reco) and integers the 3D printer algorithms from the [Marlin 1.1.0-RC7](https://github.com/MarlinFirmware/Marlin) firmware.

-It can be used unchanged on the 3D Printer "Bicephale Mark One".
+It can be used unchanged on the CNC MPCNC from www.v1engineering.com

 For other mechanics, you will need to update the file:  _stm32_cube\Middlewares\Third_Party\Marlin\configuration.h_  according to your configuration.

 ###  Hardware and Software environment